pyg-team/pyg-lib/README.md

 | **Linux**    | ✅    | ✅      |         |         |         |         |         |         |
 | **Windows**  | ✅    | ✅      |         |         |         |         |         |         |
 | **macOS**    | ✅    |         |         |         |         |         |         |         |

+For ROCM backend, there is an external [`pyg-rocm-build` repository](https://github.com/Looong01/pyg-rocm-build) provides wheels and detailed instructions on how to install PyG for ROCm.
+If you have any questions about it, please open an issue [here](https://github.com/Looong01/pyg-rocm-build/issues).

+**Note:** ROCM backend only support Linux up to now.

 ### From nightly